 Create a Webinar Registration Page

-The registration page is where people can learn more about your webinar.
+The registration page is where any type of people can learn more about your webinar.
 Your landing page should send a professional image and prove your existence to the world.

 Of course, people will have many questions about what you will be talking about.
 Use the landing page to answer most of those and talk about what they will learn and how they will benefit from attending.
 You can create urgency, distribute coupon codes, etc., to those who register the quickest.